dreamcatcher-tech/network/Inbox/2024-12-05 1748 modifying the vercel stateboard model.md

 - historical version pulled up from clicking on chat events
 - select any thing we like, including the default messages
 - stuck loop criticisms on document generation, or stateboard selections
+- shared chat resume / fork / group chat
+- shared chat needs to offer signup options
+- shared chat to gift credits to people you shared with

 changes to implement: